TeamCCEP/teamccep.github.io/_pages/JDS.md

 1. `Fill out` this [form](https://app.smartsheet.com/b/form/7776df72239e47d0bbb73a392e32927f) to have CJDS provisioned for your tenant enabled, as it **not** enabled by default.
 If applicable, please work together with your Customer Success Manager (CSM) to ensure a smooth process and enablement.
 Post the initial request, the Cisco team will provision the CJDS instance within 72 hours.

-2. When JDS is provisioned for the tenant, `Customer Journey Data` tab appears in the Control Hub.
+2. When JDS is provisioned for the tenant, `Customer Journey Data` tab appears in the Control Hub. **It will only be visible to full customer admins.
+Partner admins will not see this tab.**

 3. You can set how long to retain data that's captured for CJDS.
 We recommend that you keep a minimum of 180 days to make sure that there are sufficient end-user journey data.
 By default, data is retained for 365 days.